Primary Care Counselling Service

 - Ability to engage with counsellor from 1st session

 Time limited counselling is most appropriate for individuals experiencing:

 - Relationship difficulties

 - Work problems

 - Loss of confidence

-In exceptional circumstances extra sessions may be possible with the agreement of the Clinical Supervisor.
+In exceptional circumstances extra sessions may be possible with the agreement of the Clinical Lead.

 This service is not suitable for individuals who may be likely to attend counselling when under the influence of drugs or alcohol or likely to behave in an aggressive or threatening manner to any member of staff.